Frequently asked questions

 What qualities are expected of trainees?

-In order to qualify for a traineeship at the ECML you must hold at least a bachelor's degree (or equivalent) and have a good command of at least one of the Council of Europe’s working languages (English or French) though knowledge of both is advantageous and might make the difference in order to get selected.
+In order to qualify for a traineeship at the ECML, you must hold at least a bachelor's degree (or equivalent) and have a very good command of at least one of the Council of Europe’s working languages (English or French) though knowledge of both is an obvious asset and might make the difference in order to get selected.
 Trainees must be flexible, well organised and capable of working in an international team.
 Other requirements depend on the work area.

 Who is eligible to apply?

 Your application will only be considered if you belong to or study in one of our member states (see list of member states).

 Traineeships run for a period of 6 months, twice a year, from April to September and from October to March.